Building a CD process using OpenShift Pipelines

 -

-- press on the exclaimation mark
+- click on the exclaimation mark

 -

-image: python:3.9-slim arg: --count arg: --max-complexity=10 arg: --max-line-length=127 workspace.source: output
+Parameters image: python:3.9-slim arg: --count arg: --max-complexity=10 arg: --max-line-length=127 Workspaces source: output

 4 - Adding the nose task (for unit testing the source code)